 Many people know Marsala, and you have probably heard of it, too.
 But most recall it only from cooking.
 It’s an ingredient for preparing great dishes like Chicken Marsala and delicious desserts like Zabaglione.
 But Marsala wine actually is great for drinking as well.

 Marsala is a fortified wine from Italy.
 It’s made from either white or red grapes and gets fortified with neutral brandy.
-Typically, Marsala is served as a dessert wine, but it’s also a popular ingredient in cooking.
+Marsala wines range from dry to very sweet, depending on the style.

 Where Does Marsala Come From?